Gypsy (Lady Gaga song): Live performances

 Gaga next performed "Gypsy" at her ArtRave concert in November 2013 at the Brooklyn Navy Yard, where she sang along with a live band.
 During the performance, Gaga gave a shout-out to artist Jeff Koons, who was heavily involved in the visuals related to the Artpop era and its campaigns, and dedicated the song to him.
 She again performed "Gypsy" on a piano on a Saturday Night Live show later that month, wearing a rainbow colored leotard with giant shoulder pads.
 Around the one minute mark, when the tempo of the song changes from a ballad to its original anthemic composition, a band stepped onstage from the shadows behind as well as dancers, who danced and created a party atmosphere.
 Hillary Hughes of The Village Voice found similarities in Gaga's vocals to those of singer Lana Del Rey.
 She felt that "Gaga plowed into 'Gypsy' with the aplomb of a Vegas lounge goddess from the future...
 Girl hit her notes, and well, and I'd take 'Gypsy' over 'Applause' or 'Born This Way' any day of the week, but 'Gypsy' on SNL was a bit of a confusing display from beginning to end."

 "Gypsy" was performed on The Howard Stern Show on November 12, 2013.
 During her second Thanksgiving television special, Lady Gaga and the Muppets Holiday Spectacular, which aired on ABC, Gaga sang "Gypsy" as a duet with Kermit the Frog.
 Myles McNutt of The A.V.
 Club criticised the performance saying that "Kermit['s performance] was earnest and well [executed], but it didn't feel like the product of a Lady Gaga and the Muppets special; it felt like Kermit making a cameo in a Lady Gaga special, a problem given the shared billing in the title."
 Conversely Rolling Stones Marissa Muller listed it as one of the five memorable moments from the special.

 Gaga performed "Gypsy" as the encore to her 2014 show at South by Southwest (SXSW).
-It was also the closing song of Gaga's 2014 ArtRave: The Artpop Ball tour.
+It was also the closing song of her 2014 ArtRave: The Artpop Ball tour.
 She sang it wearing long white wig and a dress with a long white train.
 During some of the shows, Gaga brought audience members onstage to sing the song together.
 Rob Sheffield of Rolling Stone criticised the choice of the song as the show's finale, saying that it felt anticlimactic.
 "After a one-song encore of 'Gypsy', the house lights came up... it was startling to realize the show was already over.
 [Gaga] didn't have superstar moves or hits saved up for the big finale—she decided not to do a big finale at all," he concluded.